UMN-BarleyOatSilphium/PopVarVal/README.md

 Data
 ----

 Data used in this study are available from the [Triticeae Toolbox](https://triticeaetoolbox.org/barley).
-See the README in the "Data" subfolder for instructions on accessing this data.
+See [this README](https://github.com/neyhartj/PopVarVal/tree/master/Data) for instructions on accessing this data.

 Scripts
 -------

 Scripts used to complete the analysis and generate figures are available in the "Scripts" subfolder.
+See [this README](https://github.com/neyhartj/PopVarVal/tree/master/Scripts) for information on the scripts and their intended execution order.